Updated November 2023

 Abu Dhabi Airport terminals map

-The Abu Dhabi International Airport (AUH) has three terminals, including Terminal 1, Terminal 2 and Terminal 3.
+The Abu Dhabi International Airport (AUH), also known as the Sheikh Zayed Airport, has three terminals, including Terminal 1, Terminal 2 and Terminal 3.
 Find out the complete Abu Dhabi International Airport (AUH) map here.

 Find out the complete Terminal 1 map here.

-Terminal 2 consists of a single level with an arrival and departures area that offers different kinds of services and facilities including, Check-In facilities, Lost luggage, Currency Exchange, ATMs, Persons with reduced mobility services, Restaurants and cafés, and more.
+Terminal 2 consists of a single level with an arrival and departure area that offers different kinds of services and facilities, including check-in facilities, lost luggage, currency exchange, ATMs, persons with reduced mobility services, restaurants and cafés, and more.